 The Muldai trek is relatively unknown yet the views are practically the same as Poon Hill but with none of the crowds.
-It's a shorter trek than Poon Hill though accommodation near the view point is classic tea house.
+It's a shorter trek than Poon Hill which may tick many peoples boxes.
+However, it is less commercial so expect accommodation near the view point to be classic tea house style.

 The trek to Muldai is similar to Poon Hill albeit faster to reach yet higher in altitude at 3, 637m.
 Unfit trekkers will struggle much mile Poon Hill albeit without the comfort of private bathroom lodges or a wide ranging menu.
 Then again, that's precisely what makes the Muldai trek such a wonderful secret.

 Annapurna South from Muldai Viewpoint

 Muldai peak is quite close to the traditional trail heads of Nayapul and Birethanti.
 You trek to Ghandruk and then the next day to Dobato.
 The best views from Muldai are often at sunrise and involve a 1.5 hour trek up in the near dark.
 The views are worth it and you'll have the added benefit of no tour groups or crowds disrupting your morning.

 On this page we'll take the fastest most practical route to Muldai Peak.
 There are several ways to return back and we'll cover them too.
 Muldai is most popularity a part of the Khopra Danda trek.